Meet the staff of the Center for Global Education at Asia Society.

 Prior to Asia Society, Alexis worked on youth programs and educational technology initiatives in Central Asia and the Middle East.
 She is a graduate of Bryn Mawr College, and holds a Masters in Public Administration from the School of International and Public Affairs at Columbia University.

-Heather Singmaster is Associate Director in the Center for Global Education at the Asia Society, where her work focuses on international benchmarking and integrating global competence into Career Technical Education (CTE) programs as well as state and national policy.
+Heather Singmaster is a Director in the Center for Global Education at the Asia Society, where she oversees the Global Cities Education Network and work integrating global competence into Career Technical Education (CTE) programs as well as state and national policy.

-She also leads the project, "Mapping the Nation: The Case for Global Competence" and is the host of Education Week's Global Learning blog.
-Currently, she is working on Global Competence Through CTE—a set of online professional development modules and resources to support the CTE field.
+She also leads the project, "Mapping the Nation: The Case for Global Competence" and hosted Education Week's Global Learning blog for seven years.
+Currently, she is working on "Career Readiness in a Global Economy: STEM and CTE"—a set of online professional development modules and resources to support the CTE field, in partnership with ACTE and Advance CTE.
 She previously worked at the Council on Foreign Relations, the American Association for the Advancement of Science, and the Office of the United States Trade Representative.

 Heather holds a Master's degree focused in Anthropology from New York University and a Bachelor's degree in International Affairs from George Washington University.